gqrx-sdr/gqrx/README.md

 - 1-2-5 scaling on FFT plot.
 - Various UI improvements.

+Some of the icons are from:
+- The GNOME icon theme CC-SA 3.0 by GNOME icon artists
+- Tango icon theme, Public Domain by The people from the Tango! project
+- Mint-X icon theme, GPL by Clement Lefebvre

 Also thanks to Volker Schroer and Alexey Bazhin for bringing Funcube Dongle Pro+ support to GNU Radio and Gqrx.

-Some of the icons are from the GNOME and Tango icon themes.
-The scope.svg icon is based on the utilities-system-monitor.svg icon from the Mint-X icon theme licensed under GNU GPL.

 Let me know if somebody or someting is missing from the list!